lyokha/nginx-haskell-module/test/README.md

 ```

 Add option *-v* for verbose output.
 Before run, you may need to adjust
-environment variable *PATH* to set up a specific Nginx build for testing.
+environment variable *PATH* to point to a specific Nginx build for testing.